University of South Florida

 My research focuses on reading the unusually rich corpus of early medieval Irish literature for insights into major social concepts such as gender and identity.
 Long viewed as 'traditional' in nature and mined for relics of the pre-Christian past, new scholarship (including my own) now regards early Irish literature as the product of a highly educated Christian elite segment of early Irish society.
 As such, these works are being viewed in new ways.
 No longer a "window on the Iron Age" (to quote the highly influential Kenneth Jackson article of the 1970's), early Irish literature can be seen to reflect and examine issues pertinent to its medieval authors.
 Social issues such as violence and the heroic ethic frequently come under critical examination, while gender and relative status commonly serve the plot of the tales.

-Finally, I, together with Matthew Knight, Asst.
-Director of USF Special Collections, have begun the development of a major oral history project focused on the large Celtic-heritage population of the South-West Florida region.
-'The Celtic Heritage Oral History Initiative' aims to collect the stories of our area's unique Celtic-heritage community and create a resource that will be available to researchers world-wide via an online database.
-The database is currently under development and nearing completion, while the first set of interviews-- collected by students in the Fall 2016 course "The Irish in America"-- are currently undergoing digitization.
+Finally, I, together with Matthew Knight, Director of USF Special Collections, have begun the development of a major oral history project focused on the large Celtic-heritage population of the South-West Florida region.
+'The Celtic Heritage Oral History Initiative' aims to collect the stories of our area's unique Celtic-heritage community and create a resource that will be available to researchers world-wide via an online database, currently under development.

 Medieval Ireland, Scotland, and Wales; Early Irish and Welsh Literature and Folklore; Medieval Society and Identity; Women and Gender; Celtic Diaspora and Heritage Communities